-Some get up really early to go to a popular scenic spot for viewing the New Year’s first sunrise, Hatsu Hinode (初日の出).
+Some people get up really early to go to a popular scenic spot to view the New Year’s first sunrise, Hatsu Hinode (初日の出).

-In the morning of January 1st, family get together to eat Osechi Ryori (おせち料理).
+In the morning of January 1st, family gets together to eat Osechi Ryori (おせち料理).
 The traditional foods are packed in 2-3 tiered jubako boxes (お重箱).
 What kind of foods do we eat?
 Please read this post dedicated to Osechi Ryori.

-One of exciting things for children on New Year’s Day is to receive Otoshidama (お年玉), a money gift in small envelope, from their parents, relatives or acquaintances.
-I used to look forward to visiting my dad’s side of family’s get together because he has 5 siblings, and some of my cousins were much older and gave us Otoshidama.
+One of the exciting things for children on New Year’s Day is to receive Otoshidama (お年玉), a money gift in small envelope, from their parents, relatives or acquaintances.
+I used to look forward to visiting my dad side’s big family get-together where I received Otoshidama from my uncles and some of my older cousins.

-There are a few games that are traditionally played on New Year and some of my favorite include Hanetsuki (Japanese badminton with a wooden rectangular racket), Takoage (kite flying), and Karuta (a card game called Karuta (かるた) shown above.
+There are a few games that are traditionally played on the New Year.
+Some of my favorites include Japanese badminton with a wooden rectangular racket called Hanetsuki (羽根つき), kite flying called Takoage (凧揚げ), and a card game called Karuta (かるた) shown above.

 During the first three days of the New Year, the Japanese also visit a shrine or temple to pray for happiness and good luck in the coming year and this visit is called Hatsumode (初詣).

-A popular shrine like Meiji Shrine in Tokyo attracts several million people during the three days.
+A popular shrine like Meiji Shrine (明治神宮) in Tokyo can easily attracts several million people during the three days.
 Many women take this opportunity to dress up in colorful kimonos (着物) for their visit.
 Visitors will also buy a good luck charm called Omamori (お守り) at the temple.
 It is kept as a protection from illness, accidents and disasters.